 We are proposing to amend the Revenue and Financing Policy to enable a new targeted rate based on land value (LV).
 This would be a change to the current rate provided for in the Revenue and Financing Policy based on capital value (CV).
-The new rate would apply to properties in an area called the Waimea Community Dam Extractive Use Rating Area (EURA) (see map below).
-This rate is to recover the Council's share of the irrigator extractive use capacity capital cost overruns.
+The new rate would apply to properties in an area called the Waimea Community Dam Extractive Use Rating Area (EURA) (see map on page 16).
+This rate is to recover the Council's share of the irrigator extractive use capacity capital cost overruns for \$14.6 million.
 In determining which properties fall within the EURA, the Council has considered which properties will benefit from the augmented water from the Waimea Community Dam.

 This includes properties with access to water supplied via a consent affiliated through a shareholding in Waimea Irrigators Limited.
 Due to the statutory processes involved in rates setting, there may be a delay between when a consent's affiliation status changes, and when the EURA is updated.

 The Council proposes to use land value as the proxy for direct benefit charging.
 When determining the categories of land that pay a rate, and the factors that can be used to calculate the liability for a targeted rate, the Council is bound by the rating methods set out in Schedules 2 and 3 of the Local Government (Rating) Act 2002.
 The Council has carefully considered all available options and determined the closest proxy to be land value.
-Council is proposing that those who ultimately benefit the most from the irrigator extractive capacity should contribute to the increased costs.
-The proposed amendment would see ratepayers who benefit from this additional Council investment (to support the irrigator extractive capacity) in the Dam, contributing to the increased costs based on land value.